estuary/flow/site/docs/guides/customize-materialization-fields.md

    3. Click **Close**.

-6. Generate projections from the new fields.
+6. Generate projections for new or incorrectly named fields.

-   1. Click **Schema Inference**.
+   1. If available, click the **Schema Inference** button.
 The Schema Inference Window appears.
 Flow cleans up your schema and adds projections for new fields.

    2. Manually change the names of projected fields.
 These names will be used by the materialization and shown in the endpoint system as column names or the equivalent.

    3. Click **Next**.

-   :::info Hint
+   :::info
-   You can also add projections manually rather than using Schema Inference.
+   Schema Inference isn't available for all capture types.
-   If you want to give a field a new name without making any other changes, use this method.
+   You can also add projections manually with `flowctl`.
-   See the guide to [editing with flowctl](./flowctl/edit-specification-locally.md) and [how to format projections](../concepts/collections.md#projections).
+   Refer to the guide to [editing with flowctl](./flowctl/edit-specification-locally.md) and [how to format projections](../concepts/collections.md#projections).
    :::